zoearen/dig245-final/README.md

 Your finished project should include:

+1. The Project:
+    1. Intro page: A well-designed, but simple page that contextualizes your project.
+It could appear as an introduction to the project or provided at the end to explain what happened.
-1. Your coded design (valid [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/)) combined with your prototype in a final application
+    1. Your coded design (valid [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/)) combined with your prototype in a final application.
     1. The project should be live, hosted on Github Pages, Heroku, or your own server.
-1. A well-designed, but simple page (preferably that is part of the project) to give your project context.
-This could be an introduction to the project or provided at the end to explain what happened.
+1. Documentation:
+    1. An updated pitch (with screenshots and/or video) to document and share your finished project.
     1. A 200–300 word statement explaining your concept and execution.
-1. An updated pitch (with screenshots and/or video) to document and share your finished project.
+This can be posted in Moodle, or included somehow in the actual project (e.g. the Intro page).

 <details>
 <summary>In-class activity</summary>